Nothing can beat the sight and smell of a freshly cut Christmas tree.

-Nordmann Fir – a variety of sizes up to 250 cm, with dark green needles that do not drop readily
+Nordmann Fir – a variety of sizes up to 350 cm, with dark green needles that are very soft and a uniform shape

 If you choose to buy a container grown Christmas tree it is important to pay attention to their labelling and signage as there is a big difference between ‘potted’ or ‘pot-grown’ in terms of survival rate.

 ‘Potted’ Christmas trees have usually been grown in the ground and then dug up and potted up with few roots.
 They don’t generally last much longer than a well-cared for cut tree, and usually won’t establish in the garden afterwards unless you are lucky enough to have a tree with enough root system to survive.